jiabingeng/places-service-docs/places-rest-apis/README.md

 The Places REST APIs let you work programmatically with your organization's POIs.
 These APIs allow you to create, update, and delete your libraries and the POIs in those libraries.
 These APIs use JavaScript Object Notation \(JSON\) standards to format the data that is sent and received.
 A principal advantage of JSON is that it makes API queries easy to write, read, and parse by developers and machines.

 Before you can use the Places API, you will need to complete the prerequistes found on this page.
-[Creating an Adobe I/O Integration](adobe-i-o-integration/).
+[Integration overview and prerequisites](adobe-i-o-integration/).

 Additional information: